RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 ```
+***NOTE: keep in mind that with gene name conversion, I lose genes!
+For example I am not able to retrieve the 904 genes Lost in HET and HETandKO; only 800 of them***

 --> With log2FC we do not see that the site that specifically LOST H3K27me3 in HET are more express...
 Thus let's try with TPM
 ----> same, does not show that the genes that lose H3K27me3 from ESC to NPC in HET are more express in HET vs WT or KO !!